Marty Moss-Coane

-Marjorie S. "Marty" Moss-Coane (born February 14, 1949) is an American radio personality and executive.
-She is the host and executive producer of Radio Times with Marty Moss-Coane, in Philadelphia.
+Marjorie S. "Marty" Moss-Coane (born February 14, 1949) is an American radio personality, podcaster, and executive.
+She was the host and executive producer of Radio Times with Marty Moss-Coane, in Philadelphia.
 Moss-Coane has worked at WHYY-FM since 1983, when she began working as an associate producer on Fresh Air.
 She became a host when Fresh Air went national in 1987.
+Since 2023, Moss-Coane has hosted the podcast The Connection with Marty Moss-Coane, produced by the Philadelphia NPR affiliate WHYY, which serves as a continuation of her Radio Times show.

 Career

 Moss-Coane started her career at WHYY as a newsroom volunteer in 1980 and became a reporter in subsequent years.
 She joined the radio station after working as a school counselor and mental health professional.
 She began working on the show Fresh Air in the mid-1980s as an editor and assistant producer, but Terry Gross and co-executive producer Danny Miller encouraged her to try interviewing.
-On October 27, 1987, she started as the host of Radio Times, and has worked in that capacity ever since.
+On October 27, 1987, she started as the host of Radio Times, and worked in that capacity until the program left the air in 2022.
+Since then she has hosted the program "The Connection" on WHYY.

 Moss-Coane is a graduate of Temple University.